montorilcampos/chatroom/README.md

-# Responsive Chatroom - Monster Bash
+# Chatroom - Monster Bash

 *Monster Bash* is a web application in which users can log into a server and chat in real time with friends.